hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Facilities of all and every kind;
 >
-> That, to enumerate them all, 'twould be
+> That, to enumerate them all, it would be
 >
 > Almost next to an impossibility.
 >
-> But cannot prove its fame's encreased by years,
+> But cannot prove its fame's increased by years,
 >
 > For twenty moons at most its age appears;
 >